 Such was my experience.
 Have you got any tips to share, either as an audience member or from reading your own work at events?
 Share in the comments!

-authors, book marketing, book trailer, entertainment, fiction, Fix and Finish With Confidence, how to make a book trailer, how to showcase your book, how to write a novel, literature, marketing, Moo, Moo cards, My Memories of a Future Life, Nail Your Novel: Why Writers Abandon Books and How You Can Draft, novels, picking an excerpt to showcase your book, publishing, Reading your book aloud, Roz Morris, self-publishing, showcasing your book, writing, writing a novel - Nail Your Novel, writing business, writing life
+authors, book marketing, book trailer, entertainment, fiction, Fix and Finish With Confidence, how to make a book trailer, how to showcase your book, how to write a novel, literature, marketing, Moo, Moo cards, My Memories of a Future Life, novels, picking an excerpt to showcase your book, publishing, Reading your book aloud, Roz Morris, self-publishing, showcasing your book, writing, writing a novel - Nail Your Novel, writing business, Writing Characters Who'll Keep Readers Captivated: Nail Your Novel, writing life

 Yesterday I discussed why an author might not want to self-host their blog and how to make the best of platform-hosted blogging.
 But many authors strongly advocate self-hosting – so today I’m going to ask two of them why.

 First up is author-entrepreneur Joanna Penn of The Creative Penn.
 Joanna has built a formidable following among writers who want to take charge of their publishing careers and make the best of what the internet can offer.
 She also develops multimedia courses and she’s hit the bestseller lists with her two thrillers.